lexjox777/Devops.project/Project6.md

 #### STEP 2

-I connected to my server on my terminal with the SSH key generated and run _lsblk_ command to inspect if the 3 newly created block devices are attached to my server.
+I connected to my web-server on my terminal with the SSH key generated and run _lsblk_ command to inspect if the 3 newly created block devices are attached to my server.

 ![4 to chck vol attch](https://user-images.githubusercontent.com/79808404/179340309-e91317f4-ba8c-43c9-8fdf-946a31a3f914.PNG)